EvelienvdLaan/importance-sampling/README.md

 We provide a high-level description below; detailed technical explanations can be found in Section [X.X] of the paper.

 ### Preprocessing Summary - Computer Vision Data
-The computer vision preprocessing pipeline includes the following major steps:
-- Add explicit quality features using OFIQ
-- Detect and crop faces using SCRFD
-- Estimate head rotations via SixDRepNet360
-- Extract skin color features with SkinColorFromAlbedo
-- Add contrast metrics using FaceContrastStatistics
-- Estimate age and gender with:
-    - RetinafaceGenderAgeModel
-    - MiVOLO
-- Save model-internal features from both models
-- Compute general identity embeddings using ArcFace

-For full details, refer to Section [X.X] of the paper.
+The computer vision preprocessing pipeline includes face detection and cropping, image quality and contrast assessment, head pose estimation, skin color estimation, age and gender prediction, and identity embedding extraction.
+These explicit features are complemented by model-internal representations extracted from the final hidden layer of the models used in the experiments.

+A detailed explanation of the explicit and model-internal features can be found in **Section 3.2.1** and **Section 3.2.2**of the paper.

 ### Preprocessing Summary - Text Data
-- Predict labels
-- Extract model-internal representations
+For the text datasets, we apply a lighter preprocessing pipeline that focuses on extracting task-relevant representations.
+We generate predicted labels and extract model-internal representations from the final hidden layer of the language model.

 ## Running Experiments
 To reproduce the experiments from the paper: